Top 5 Health Concerns for Seniors

 • Advance care planning, palliative sedation, or withdrawal of life-sustaining treatments to honor seniors’ wishes and preferences for their end-of-life care

-Hospice and palliative care can also help seniors with heart disease improve their quality of life, as studies have shown that hospice and palliative care can reduce hospitalizations, emergency visits, and intensive care unit admissions, as well as increase patient satisfaction and family well-being.
+Hospice care also helps seniors with heart disease improve their quality of life.
+Studies have shown that they can reduce hospitalizations, emergency visits, and intensive care unit admissions and increase patient satisfaction and family well-being.

 Arthritis

-Arthritis is a general term that refers to any condition that causes inflammation, pain, stiffness, or swelling in the joints, such as osteoarthritis, rheumatoid arthritis, gout, or lupus.
-Arthritis is the most common cause of disability among older adults in the US, affecting about 50% of them.
+Arthritis is a broad term that encompasses any condition leading to joint inflammation, pain, stiffness, or swelling, such as osteoarthritis, rheumatoid arthritis, gout, or lupus.
+It is the primary cause of disability among older adults in the US, affecting approximately 50% of them.
+Some typical symptoms of arthritis include:

 • Joint pain or tenderness